akinyiv/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5- Function that locates a substring.
 6- Function that prints the chessboard.
 7- Function that prints the sum of the two diagonals of a square matrix of integers.
+8- Function that sets the value of a pointer to a char.